TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

             $GLOBALS['TYPO3_CONF_VARS']['FE']['concatenateHandler'] = t3lib_extMgm::extPath($_EXTKEY) .
 'Classes/class.tx_myext_concatenateHandler.php:tx_myext_concatenateHandler->concatenateFiles';

-         **Note:** This property is deprecated and will be removed with TYPO3 6.0!
+         **Note:** This property was deprecated and has been removed with TYPO3 6.0!
 Use config.concatenateJs and config.concatenateCss instead.

    Default